Family Quilts Keep Us Warm

 - Set up chart pocket holder, black marker and stapler.

-- Separate a brown and orange crayon for each child (or a color of
+- Separate a brown and orange crayon for each child (or a color of your choice).

 Step 1: Gather students for a whole group discussion about families.
 Ask who is a member of a family and describe how each of us is a family member and that families are diverse.
 Share a photo of your family and pictures of other families you've collected or from a book, like Families by Ann Morris.
 Ask students to look for the different kinds of family members in the pictures.